The connection between your health and financial well-being

 It’s been proven that serious financial worries exact a toll on both mental and physical health—and they can even affect life expectancy.

-An American Psychological Association (APA) study found that men earning an income in the top 1 percent outlive those in the bottom 1 percent by almost 15 years.
+An American Psychological Association (APA) study found that men earning an income in the top 1% outlive those in the bottom 1% by almost 15 years.
 For women, the difference in longevity is 10 years.1 One reason for this, according to the APA, is that, under stress, people release inflammatory hormones that have been linked to serious illnesses, including cardiovascular disease and cancer.1

-A U.S. Bank 2020 Women and Wealth survey of 3,000 men and women found that 72 percent of women and 59 percent of men cite financial security as a main motivator for setting financial goals.
-In addition to the gap around financial security, respondents were also concerned about having enough money for retirement; 43 percent of women cited it as a key motivator, while a third of men did.
+A U.S. Bank 2020 Women and Wealth survey of 3,000 men and women found that 72% of women and 59% of men cite financial security as a main motivator for setting financial goals.
+In addition to the gap around financial security, respondents were also concerned about having enough money for retirement; 43% of women cited it as a key motivator, while a third of men did.

 And no wonder: People are living longer and will need a much larger nest egg in retirement.
 That can be a stressful thought, especially if you didn’t start a 401(k) until later in your career or fell behind on your savings goals.
 However, incorporating an investment strategy into your financial plan can help you steadily build your long-term savings.
 The easiest way to start is through a workplace retirement savings plan if you have access to one.
 Many employers match contributions to a certain amount, so make sure to contribute at least that amount.

 If an annual physical exam is important to maintaining good health, then an annual meeting with a financial advisor or banker is a great way to tune up your financial health.
 Financial planning can help ease your money-related stress by ensuring you can deal with small setbacks and still take care of yourself and your family.